 An invitation to conversion

-By Kathy Gillis
+Editorial by Kathy Gillis

 Fifty years ago Pope Paul VI’s great encyclical Populorum Progressio challenged Christians to see the world through the eyes of the poor.
 In this Lenten issue of Scarboro Missions, we are reminded of this shift in the Christian perspective and are asked to add to it a new dimension: care for our common home, the Earth.